bbauska/TUMx-DWAPNx/README.md

 file with that name and if that file has either the extension dot JavaScript or dot JSON.

 In our case we only have one file.
-It\'s dot JSON.
-So, we don\'t need to specify here dot JSON, but if we wanted to, we could.
+It&apos;s dot JSON.
+So, we don&apos;t need to specify here dot JSON, but if we wanted to, we could.
 Again, it is good practice to see what actually this file contains.